ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Injectors/linked-query-param.md

 ## Best Practices

-1. **Use built-in parsers** when possible (`paramToNumber`, `paramToBoolean`) instead of custom parse functions for common types.
+1. **Use built-in parsers** when possible (`paramToNumber`, `paramToBoolean`, or Angular's `numberAttribute`) instead of custom parse functions for common types.
+They handle edge cases and provide consistent behavior.

-2. **Prefer `parse` over `defaultValue`** when you need both parsing and default values, as they cannot be used together.
+2. **Prefer `parse` with default over `defaultValue`** when you need both parsing and default values, as `defaultValue` cannot be used together with `parse`.

-3. **Use source signals** when you have existing signals that should be linked to query parameters, especially with input signals and model signals.
+3. **Convert input signals to writable** when using them as source.
+Use `linkedSignal()` to convert read-only input signals to writable signals.

 4. **Configure globally** when you want consistent behavior across your application using `provideLinkedQueryParamConfig`.

-5. **Handle null values** appropriately - setting a signal to `null` will remove the query parameter from the URL.
+5. **Handle null values appropriately** - setting a signal to `null` will remove the query parameter from the URL.
+This is useful for optional filters and search parameters.

 6. **Use dynamic keys sparingly** - they add complexity and should only be used when the key truly needs to change at runtime.
+Consider if a static key with conditional logic might be simpler.

+7. **Leverage coalescing** - Don't worry about performance when making multiple updates.
+All updates within the same task are automatically batched into a single navigation.

+8. **Understand initialization order** - When using source signals, remember that URL values override initial signal values.
+If a query parameter exists in the URL, the source signal will be initialized with that value.

+9. **Use `automaticallySynchronizeOnKeyChange: false`** when you need to change multiple dynamic keys atomically or avoid intermediate URL states.

-7. **Test your implementations** - the function is designed to be testable with Angular's testing utilities.
+10. **Test your implementations** - The function is designed to be testable with Angular's testing utilities.
+Use `RouterTestingHarness` for integration tests.

+11. **Consider URL structure** - Query parameters are best for:

+    - Filtering and search parameters
+    - Pagination state
+    - View preferences (sort order, view mode)
+    - Sharing/bookmarking specific views

+    Avoid storing sensitive data or complex nested objects in query parameters.